Creating a Post-Pandemic Talent Retention Plan

 • Detachment: evaluate if one of your star workers is suddenly:

-• Not reading or responding to their emails in a timely manner
+• Not reading or responding to their emails promptly

 • Disconnecting from their coworkers socially